youyoons/numbrix-hidato-AI/README.txt

-Authors: Angus Fung, Alvin Lee, Ryan You
+Authors: Angus Fung, Alvin Lee, Yoonsun You

 Please run on Python3.
 Report uploaded as a pdf.